Difference Between A and An: When & How to use them (Easy!)

 When and how to use \"a\"

-When using the indefinite article “a”, the general rule is to use it before a word that begins with a consonant.
-However, there are some exceptions to this rule.
-The most important thing to consider is the sound of the first letter of the word, not necessarily the letter itself.
+When using the indefinite article “a,” the general rule of thumb is to use it before a word that begins with a consonant.
+However, there are some exceptions to this rule!
+The most important thing to consider or look out for is the sound (audible) of the word’s first letter, not necessarily the letter itself.

 Correct: A man in a uniform stopped us from entering the building. (ˈjuːnɪfɔːm)

-Correct: Everyone around the table started laughing when Mary came down to dinner wearing a onesie. (ˈwʌn.zi)
+Correct: Everyone around the table started laughing when Mary arrived at dinner wearing a onesie. (ˈwʌn.zi)

-Aside from being an indefinite article, “a” also has other uses or definitions.
+Apart from its role as an indefinite article, “a” also has other uses and meanings:

-• It can mean “the same” as in the phrase “birds of a feather flock together”.
+• It can mean “the same,” as in the popular idiom “birds of a feather flock together.”

 When and how to use \"an\"

-A useful tip to determine which article to use is to read the word out loud.
-If it starts with a vowel sound, use “an.”
-To further clarify, here are some examples:
+A handy trick to pick the right article is to say the word out loud.
+If it begins with a vowel sound, go with “an.”
+To make this clearer, check out these examples:

 Correct: Lisa made an omelet for breakfast.